 Sometimes people can be uncertain as to whether they have a case to make a claim for compensation, and some even ask if a child is injured at school who pays.
 This is a common question we are asked as well as what accidents at school procedures should be in place. this is why we offer free confidential advice.
 In the case of minors who have been injured, this is even more true.

 Contact us and we will be able to tell you very quickly if your child will have a case for making a child accident claims for an injury to a child.
+We can also discuss the potential compensation amount if the claim is successful.

 In the case of adult personal injury claims, they usually have three years after the point in time when the accident occurred or from the time that they became aware of their injuries so that they could make a claim.
 Minors, however, have until three years from the date of their 18th birthday, so when they are 21, to be able to make their claim for personal injury.

 If you’re asking after an accident in school how to report it, then our advice would be as soon as possible as it becomes harder to pursue a claim the more time marches on.
+A personal injury lawyer can explain further on this process.

 Child injury claims and child accident claims before the age of 18